Before you start reading through this ebook, here are some notes we took during the creation of this book.

 I would highly recommend a Website Audit to other businesses.
 I realized how much work I need to do, the potential of what we can do together and I am excited to get going!
 The Audit was very well systematized and documented.
 It was the best hour I have spent in many years.

 I would sincerely recommend a Website Audit to other businesses.
 The three most beneficial things I learned are: there is a duplicate copy problem on my website, security is important on the contact us page and the benefits of online booking.
 Thanks a lot for your time!

-I would sincerely recommend a website audit to other businesses.
-An hour that was well worth my time.
-Thank You.
+I would sincerely recommend a Website Audit to other businesses.

 A low cost turn-key dashboard to manage your domain names, email, and web hosting.
 Best of all we provide full training and support as well.

 Find the right email solutions for your business.
 Whether you need Google Apps for Work, Microsoft Outlook, or a customized email solution we have the services for you.
 We help both small and large businesses alike.

 Get cheap web hosting starting at just $13.98/month.
 Take advantage of our low-cost dashboard to consolidate all your technical needs in one place.
 With 24/7 technical support, making the decision to switch is easy!